thirumeniram/React-Ecommerce-App/README.md

 - **Navbar**
   - Displays the number of items in the cart.
-  - Show relevant navigation links to various pages in the app.
+  - Shows relevant navigation links to various pages in the app.

 - **Product-Addition**
-  - By providing product details and clicking the "Add" button, the new product will be added, and an Alert will be displayed to indicate successful addition.
+  - By providing product details and clicking the "Add" button, the new product will be added and an Alert will be displayed to indicate successful addition.

 - **Product-detail-Page**
   - Shows all the details of a specific product.

 - **Product-Edit**
-  - Each product can be edited inline by clicking the "pencil" button.
+  - Each product can be edited by clicking the "pencil" button.
 Upon finishing the edit, an Alert will be shown to indicate successful editing.
   - Each product can be deleted by clicking the delete button.
 On deletion, an Alert will be shown.